|

 Again, the thinking mind looks immediately for answers.
 We seek out authorities and adopt their views.
 We cling to ideas and explanations, and seek bigger and better experiences.

-Liberation is not about having the answers or having an experience.
-It has nothing to do with belief, but is rather the absence (or transparency, or seeing through) of belief.
+Liberation is not about having the answers, or having some particular experience, or being in some special state of consciousness that lasts forever.
+Liberation has nothing to do with belief, but is rather the freedom from belief (recognizing belief, questioning beliefs, holding all functional beliefs tentatively, seeing through false beliefs, seeing clearly that no belief is absolutely true).
 Waking up does not happen in the past or the future, only Now.
+Here / Now is the only eternity that actually exists.
 Liberation or enlightenment is not something you find or acquire like a new car.
 It is not some dazzling or exotic experience like being permanently high on ecstasy or LSD.
-Liberation is seeing through the ubiquitous fabrications and mirages of conceptual thought, including the whole idea of liberation and the one who supposedly needs to be liberated.
+Liberation is seeing through or waking up from entrancement in the ubiquitous fabrications and mirages of conceptual thought, including the whole idea of being a separate someone who supposedly needs to be liberated.
+Liberation is being just this moment, recognizing the simplicity of what is and being awake to the undivided unicity that is ever-present and ever-changing.
+Liberation is the absence of the belief that "this isn't it," and the falling away of the search for enlightenment "out there" somewhere in the future.
+Liberation is realizing the emptiness (the fluidity, the interdependence, the relativity, the impermanence) of every apparent form and the unbound openness that is always Here / Now even in the midst of apparent contraction or resistance.

-Ultimate Reality is hidden right in front of our eyes in plain view.
+Ultimate Reality is right here in plain view.
+It is never hidden, it requires no belief, and it is utterly beyond all doubt.
 It is showing up as breakfast dishes, laundry, sunlight on leaves, the barking of a dog, sound of traffic or rain, the humming of the computer, the taste of tea, the shapes of these words, and the awareness being and beholding it all.
 And only when we describe all of this in words does it seem as if "awareness" is one thing and "the taste of tea" is something else.
-The non-conceptual actuality of this breathing-hearing-seeing-being is undivided, without center or periphery.
+The non-conceptual actuality of this breathing-hearing-seeing-awaring-being is undivided, without center or periphery.
 No inside, no outside.
 No subject, no object.
 Simply this, just as it is.

 And then perhaps a thought: "There must be more to life than this," or "What is the meaning of it all?" or "What about final enlightenment?" or "Isn't this all just the phenomenal manifestation, and isn't that an illusion?"
 Thought creates imaginary problems and tries to solve them.
 The complex human brain has an astonishing ability to conceptualize, imagine, remember, project, and think about things that have no actual reality.
-Yet even these thoughts are nothing but a momentary dream-like shape or expression of the One, undivided, boundless Whole.
+Yet even these thoughts are nothing but momentary dream-like shapes or appearances of the unbroken whole—little energetic telegrams, empty of substance.

 Thought labels, categorizes, evaluates, and reifies the ever-changing perceptions that appear.
 Conceptual thought creates the hypnotic, mirage-like illusion of solid, persisting, independent things (including "me" and "you") -- the illusion of duality and separation.
 Thought imagines "me" as a separate character on a journey through time.
 It conjures up goals and stories of success and failure.
 It even creates the image of "me" as a serious spiritual person dedicated to getting rid of the "me."
 But without thinking, where is the "me"?
 What am I, really?